TolaniOke-Steve/TolaniOke-Steve/README.md

 ## About Me
 - 🌱 I’m currently learning advanced TypeScript and Arduino programming alongside working towards getting my AWS certification.
-- 👯 I’m looking to collaborate on web development projects.
+- 👯 I’m looking to collaborate on ML projects.
 - 🤔 I’m open to feedback.
 - 📫 How to reach me: [Gmail](...)